What Is Chiropractic?

 The Goal of Chiropractic

 Because chiropractic treatments are primarily applied to the spinal region, many individuals incorrectly assume that chiropractors treat only back and neck ailments.
 While we do quickly and effectively eliminate back and neck pain, it’s not the only goal.
 The objective is to restore and optimize human health.
 In fact, according to a statement from The Association of Chiropractic Colleges, “The purpose of chiropractic is to optimize health.”
 Whether that is weight loss treatment, neck, headache & lower back pain treatment or sciatica treatment, chiropractic care can help.

 What Chiropractors Do

-Practically speaking, chiropractors are primarily concerned with locating and treating vertebral subluxations.
+Practically speaking, family chiropractors are primarily concerned with locating and treating vertebral subluxations.

 A vertebral subluxation is a complex of functional and/or structural and/or pathological articular (joint) changes that compromise neural integrity and may influence organ system function and general health.

 Using a number of unique and highly refined skills, the chiropractor checks the patient’s spine for any misalignments, fixations or other abnormalities (vertebral subluxations).
 If subluxations or other abnormalities are detected, the chiropractor will generally apply a gentle force in a corrective manner to the affected spinal area.